pniaz20/popyrous/README.md

 # Popyrous

-(Pouya's Python Routines) A collection of useful Python routines for science, research, development, and everyday life.
+(Pouya's Python Routines) A collection of useful and frequently encountered Python routines for (data) science, research, development, and everyday life.

 Author: Pouya P. Niaz (<pniaz20@ku.edu.tr> , <pouya.p.niaz@gmail.com>)
-Version: 0.0.8
+Version: 0.0.9
-Last Update: July 15, 2023
+Last Update: July 16, 2023

 This is a collection of Python routines for the following purposes: